barbaralba's translation of the new testament

 "I know you do, Helene."

-"Let's take Liz and Fau and the children and go away and forget who we are for a while.
+“Let’s take Susanna and Fau and the children and go away and forget who we are for a while.
 Let them miss you for a while.
-Let me have your attention."
+Let me have your attention.”

 Jesus didn't argue.
 He put his trust in other people every chance he had.

-So with three women and seven children, Jesus returned to Ethiopia to touch the old magic of the children of the mountains.
-Instead of saving people from their artificial sins, he allowed the people and the land to save him and load him once again with the magic he would need to draw on when he stood before his kingdom of fools and let them nail him to a cross.
+So with three women and seven children, Jesus returned to Eritrea to touch the old magic of the children of the mountains.
+Instead of saving people from their artificial sins, he would allow the people and the land to save him and load him once again with the magic he would need to draw on when he stood before his kingdom of fools and let them nail him to a cross.

-It was in many ways a city like any other city.
+It was in many ways a village like any other village.
 In many ways it felt like we were on top of the world and could look out to see thousands of years of our ancestors struggling and playing, fighting and loving.

 The children touched us.
-They wanted to touch the not black people who came to visit with no swords, walking with a native goat herder.
+They wanted to touch the strange people who came to visit with no swords, walking with a native goat herder.

 It had been a long journey and it was so very much still the beginning.
 I watched and listened to the men talk with Jesus into the night.